 Location 53 has two segments of numerical data.
-Use this location to program the time (24-hour format) in which the NX-6V2 disables the disarm capability for codes designated as arm only after closing.
+Use this location to program the time (24-hour format) in which the NX-8E disables the disarm capability for codes designated as arm only after closing.
 This is also the time the automatic arming sequence begins if enabled in Location 55.

-Segment 1 - Program the hour of the closing/autoarm time.
+Segment 1 - Program the hour in military time of the closing/autoarm time.
 Default is 20.